A Fun 7-Day Outer Banks Itinerary

 Destguides may receive commissions from purchases made through affiliate links in this article.

-The islands are a natural wonderland that truly embodies the saying, "There's something for everyone."
+The islands are a natural wonderland that embodies the saying, "There's something for everyone."
 They're 200 miles long and are rarely more than a mile wide.
 Although usually low-lying, some naturally formed sand dunes in the Outer Banks rise to more than 100 feet.

 🏨 Top accommodations in the Outer Banks